richorama/richorama.github.io/_posts/2020-07-04-azure-maps-data-service.md

 title: Azure Maps Data Service - First Impressions
 date: 2020-07-04 09:00:00
 summary: Azure Maps consists of a set of geospatial REST APIs and a JavaScript web map control.
 Some of the services (including the data service) are in preview.

-What caught my particular interest was a Data Service which allows you to bring your own data in GeoJSON format, upload it, and then perform spatial queries on the data.
 ---

 [Azure Maps](https://azure.microsoft.com/en-au/services/azure-maps/) consists of